daffl/uberproto/readme.md

 ### Initialize

-You can create a new instance by calling *create*:
+You can create a new instance by calling *create*.
+This will create a new object and call the *init* method, if defined:

 	var dave = Person.create('Dave');
 	console.log(dave.name); // -> 'Dave'